-- 2. Concerning management tasks (certification of expenditures, audits, etc), no difference is made between an "Interreg Euro-MED region" and "the rest of the National territory of a State participating to the Programme".
-Control, Management verifications and audits responsibilities are already covered by the Agreement signed between the Programme and the State. - 3.
-Its participation to the project brings added value and expertise to the implementation of a project and benefits to the Programme area.
+- 1. They can be project partner (co-financed by the Interreg funds) and participate in a project under all missions and irrespective of the legal status of the partner but they cannot act as LP. - 2.
+Concerning management tasks (certification of expenditures, audits, etc), no difference is made between an "Interreg Euro-MED region" and "the rest of the National territory of a State participating in the Programme".
+Control, management verifications and audit responsibilities are already covered by the Agreement signed between the Programme and the State. - 3.
+Their participation in the project brings added value and expertise to its implementation and benefits the Programme cooperation area.

-Partner located in a Region outside the Interreg Euro-MED Programme and belonging to an EU Member State other than the 14 Interreg Euro-MED Programme States (e.g. partner located in Brussels, Berlin, Vienna, etc.):
+Partner legally based in a Region outside the Programme cooperation area and belonging to an EU Member State other than the 14 Interreg Euro-MED Programme States (e.g. partner located in Brussels, Berlin, Vienna, etc.):

-- 1. It can be project partner (co-financed by the Interreg funds) and participate to a project under all missions and irrespective of the legal status of the partner but cannot act as LP. - 2.
-During the assessment phase, a confirmation of the eligibility and of the legal status of the partners located within the EU but outside the Programme area will be requested to the competent National Authorities.
-The responsible authority of the respective EU Member state shall provide a confirmation.
-In case of failure, the partner will be excluded from the project. - 3.
+- 1. They can be project partner (co-financed by the Interreg funds) and participate in a project under all missions and irrespective of the legal status of the partner but cannot act as LP. - 2.
+During the assessment phase, a confirmation of the eligibility and of the legal status of the partners located within the EU but outside the Programme cooperation area will be requested to the competent national authorities.
+The responsible authority of the respective EU Member State shall provide a written confirmation to the JS Failure to do so will result in the exclusion of the partner from the project. - 3.
 In case of project approval, an agreement on management, control and audit responsibilities will have to be signed between the Managing Authority and the relevant EU Member State or Regional competent authority.
-The time limit for getting this agreement will be of maximum 6 months after the project approval (and in any case before the submission of the first payment claim).
-In case of failure, the partner might be excluded from the project and its expenditures, if any, lost. - 4.
-Its participation to the project brings added value and expertise to the implementation of a project and benefits to the Programme area.
+The time limit to get this agreement will be of maximum 6 months after the project approval (and in any case before the submission of the first payment claim). the partner might be excluded from the project and their expenditure, if any, would be lost.